 The written request must include definitive plans outlining basic factors such as:

 - A. Rationale.

 - B. Objectives.

-- C. Materials.

-- D. Budget.

-- E. Time Factor (length of trial period).
+- C. Time Factor (length of trial period).

-- F. Description of Course or Activity.
+- D. Description of Course or Activity.

-- G. Evaluation Plans.
+- E. Plans for assessing the innovative program.

-C11-148 Distance Education
+C11-148 Distance Education [Deleted 4/2024]